jarrodbowers/jarrodbowers.github.io/HerokuForCI.md

 # Case Study of Heroku

-This document if for the casestudy/research of how we may use Heroku for Continuous Integration in each of the testing environments.
+This document if for the case study/research of how we may use Heroku for Continuous Integration in each of the testing environments.

 ## Types of Testing Environments